MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 - **System Testing**: Tests the entire system as a whole, including the interactions between objects and components.
 - **Acceptance Testing**: Validates that the software meets the requirements and expectations of the stakeholders.

-### 8. **Usability & Accessibility Testing:**
+### 8. **What is Usability & Accessibility Testing.**

 - **Usability Testing**: Usability testing evaluates how user-friendly the software is by testing its ease of use, efficiency, and user satisfaction.
 Testers observe users interacting with the software to identify usability issues, such as confusing interface elements, navigation difficulties, or workflow inefficiencies.

 - **Accessibility Testing**: Accessibility testing ensures that the software is accessible to users with disabilities, including those with visual, auditory, motor, or cognitive impairments.
 Testers assess the software against accessibility guidelines and standards, such as the Web Content Accessibility Guidelines (WCAG), to identify and address barriers to accessibility.

-### 9. **Compatibility Testing:**
+### 9. **Write note on Compatibility Testing.**

-Compatibility testing verifies that the software functions correctly across different environments, platforms, devices, and configurations.
-It ensures that the software is compatible with various operating systems, web browsers, hardware devices, and software dependencies.
-Compatibility testing helps identify issues related to interoperability, performance, and functionality across different environments.
+Compatibility testing is a vital aspect of software testing that ensures the seamless operation of a software product across different platforms, devices, browsers, and environments.
+The goal of compatibility testing is to verify that the application functions correctly and consistently across various configurations, thereby enhancing user experience and maximizing the reach of the software.

+#### Key Aspects of Compatibility Testing

+1. **Platform Compatibility**: This involves testing the software on different operating systems such as Windows, macOS, Linux, iOS, and Android to ensure it functions correctly on each platform.

+2. **Browser Compatibility**: Websites and web applications need to be tested across various web browsers like Chrome, Firefox, Safari, Edge, and Internet Explorer to ensure consistent performance and appearance.

+3. **Device Compatibility**: With the proliferation of devices ranging from desktops to smartphones and tablets, it's essential to test the software on different devices with varying screen sizes, resolutions, and hardware capabilities.

+4. **Network Compatibility**: Testing the software's behavior under different network conditions, including varying internet speeds and connection types, to ensure optimal performance and responsiveness.

+5. **Backward and Forward Compatibility**: Verifying that the software is compatible with previous and future versions of itself, as well as with other related software components or dependencies.

+#### Importance of Compatibility Testing

+- **Enhanced User Experience**: Ensures that users have a consistent and reliable experience regardless of the platform or device they are using.

+- **Market Expansion**: By ensuring compatibility across a wide range of platforms and devices, businesses can expand their target audience and reach a larger market segment.

+- **Maintaining Reputation**: Consistent performance across diverse environments helps in building trust and maintaining a positive reputation among users.

+- **Reduced Support Costs**: Minimizes the need for customer support and troubleshooting by proactively identifying and addressing compatibility issues.

-### 10. **Perceptions and Misconceptions about Testing:**
+### 10. **List and Explain Perceptions and Misconceptions about Testing.**

-Perceptions:
+**Perceptions:**

 - **Testing is only about finding bugs**: While bug detection is a crucial aspect of testing, it also helps improve software quality, ensure reliability, and validate requirements.
 - **Testing guarantees bug-free software**: Testing can significantly reduce the number of defects, but it cannot guarantee the absence of all bugs.
 Complete elimination of bugs is practically impossible due to the complexity of software systems.
 - **Testing is a standalone activity**: Testing is an integral part of the software development lifecycle and should be integrated into the development process from the beginning.
 It involves collaboration between developers, testers, and other stakeholders.

-Misconceptions:
+**Misconceptions:**

 - **Testing can be completely automated**: While automation can streamline testing processes and improve efficiency, not all testing activities can be fully automated.
 Certain types of testing, such as usability testing and exploratory testing, require human judgment and intuition.
 - **More testing always leads to better quality**: While thorough testing is essential for ensuring software quality, the effectiveness of testing depends on factors such as test coverage, test case design, and the skill of the testers.
 Testing should be balanced with other activities, such as code reviews and design inspections, to achieve optimal results.
 - **Testing is expensive and time-consuming**: While testing can incur costs and time investment, the cost of fixing defects increases significantly if they are detected late in the development process or after deployment.
 Investing in testing early can ultimately save time and resources by preventing costly defects downstream.

-### 11. **Career Progression for Testing Professionals:**
+### 11. **Explain Career Progression for Testing Professionals.**

 Career progression for testing professionals typically follows a trajectory from entry-level roles to more senior positions with increased responsibilities and leadership opportunities.
 Here's a general overview: